RichardRed0x/dcrwords/README.md

 A long string of alphanumeric characters generated algorithmically from a private key.
 The user’s public key is used to prove that a transaction was signed using their private key.

 **Extended public key:**
 A public key extended using [Hierarchical Deterministic (HD) key creation](https://bitcoin.org/en/developer-guide#hierarchical-deterministic-key-creation) and transfer protocol, which allows creation of child keys from parent keys in a heirarchy.
 Wallets using the HD protocol are called HD wallets.
-(SETH: review for accuracy)

 **Watch-only:**
 An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them.

 **Proof-of-Stake (PoS) voting:**
-The mechanism by which ticket holders vote to validate blocks confirmed by PoW miners (thus providing a check on PoW miners), earn staking rewards, and vote on consensus rule changes and Politeia proposals.
-To vote, a ticket holder's wallet must be online when called to vote.
-Ticket holders may vote using their own personal wallet or utilize Voting Service Providers (VSP) (stakepools) to vote for them.
-(SETH: review for accuracy).
+The mechanism by which ticket holders vote to approve blocks confirmed by PoW miners (thus providing a check on PoW miners), earn staking rewards, and vote on consensus rule changes and Politeia proposals.

 **[Hybrid PoW/PoS:](https://docs.decred.org/research/hybrid-design/)**
-In Decred, a [hybrid PoW/PoS system](https://docs.decred.org/research/hybrid-design/) is used, whereby blocks mined by PoW miners must be validated by ticket holders, which are pseudorandomly selected from the ticket pool.
+In Decred, a [hybrid PoW/PoS system](https://docs.decred.org/research/hybrid-design/) is used, whereby blocks mined by PoW miners must be approved by ticket holders, which are pseudorandomly selected from the ticket pool.
 This provides a check on PoW miners and increases the overall cost of attacking the network.
-When a block is mined, 60% of the block reward goes to the PoW miner, 30% goes to the holders of  tickets called to vote (validate blocks), and 10% goes to the Decred Treasury to fund the project's development.
-(SETH: check for accuracy.
-Was pretty brief here.
-Not sure if we want to elaborate further..).
+When a block is approved, 60% of the block reward goes to the PoW miner, 30% goes to the holders of  tickets called to vote (approve blocks), and 10% goes to the Decred Treasury to fund the project's development.

 **Block reward:**
-A reward (in DCR) given to PoW miners for successfully validating a new block of transactions.
+A reward (in DCR) split between PoW miners, ticket holders, and the Treasury for successfully approving a block of transactions.
 As in Bitcoin, the block reward [decays exponentially](https://docs.decred.org/advanced/inflation/) with block height (length of blockchain).
 However, Decred’s algorithm interpolates this decay over time so as not to produce market shocks, as typically seen when Bitcoin's difficulty halves.
 The block reward started at 31.19582664 and it adjusts every 6,144 blocks (approximately 21.33 days) by reducing by a factor of 100/1011.

 **Ticket**:
 Decred holders can time-lock DCR in exchange for tickets.
 Tickets grant their holder the ability to vote, and it is through ticket voting that major governance decisions are made.
 The DCR locked to buy a ticket is unlocked after that ticket is called to vote on-chain (this averages around one month, maximum around 4 months), along with a reward.
 Around 0.5% of tickets are not called before they expire; in this case the DCR is un-locked but no reward is granted.